rguo12/CIKM18-LCVA/README.md

 [*Linked Causal Variational Autoencoder for Inferring Paired Spillover Effects*.](http://www.public.asu.edu/~rguo12/CIKM18.pdf)

+Please cite us via this bibtex if you use this code for further development or as a baseline method in your work:
+@inproceedings{rakesh2018linked,
+  title={Linked Causal Variational Autoencoder for Inferring Paired Spillover Effects}, author={Rakesh, Vineeth and Guo, Ruocheng and Moraffah, Raha and Agarwal, Nitin and Liu, Huan}, booktitle={Proceedings of the 27th ACM International Conference on Information and Knowledge Management}, pages={1679--1682}, year={2018}, organization={ACM}
+}

 In this work, we consider spill-over effect between instances for learning causal effects from data.

 Acknowledgement: